benders5e/benders5e/CONTRIBUTING.markdown

 - It's a good idea to discuss proposed changes [in an issue](#opening-an-issue) before working on a pull request (PR).
 - Give your PR a descriptive title and include as many details as possible.

-A great introduction to contributing workflow can be found [here](https://github.com/firstcontributions/first-contributions).